adammish/yardzen-exercise/README.md

 4. Add your firebase credentials to the new `.env` file
 5. Run `npm start` or `yarn start`

-Open http://localhost:3000/ to see the calculator!
+Open http://localhost:3000/ to see the budget calculator!

-## Production
+## To use in production

-### `npm run build`

-Builds the app for production to the `build` folder.\
+Running `npm run build` or `yarn build` will build the app for production to the `build` folder.

-It correctly bundles React in production mode and optimizes the build for the best performance.
+This correctly bundles yardzen-exercise in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!